 }

 This test generates every valid combination of conditions, 2 seasons x 3 allergens x 3 preferences x 3 sizes x 2 price bands = 108 combinations, and checks each one has a matching rule.
 When it fails, it lists every gap.
-The team adds rows until coverage is complete.
+The twelve-row excerpt earlier in this post would fail it loudly; the shipped zucchini table has thirty-eight rows precisely because this test kept listing combinations until the team had answered all of them.

 “That’s the test that makes decision tables worth it,” Charlotte says.
 “You can’t write an equivalent for if-else trees.
 The tree might handle the combination silently wrong.
 The table either has a row or it doesn’t.”